viniciusteles/puppet-couchdb/README.md

     include couchdb

-Install `couchdb` and bind it to the given IP address.
+Install `couchdb` and bind it to the given IP address and port.

     class { 'couchdb':
       ip   => '192.168.170.150',